VinnieRossi/katacoda-scenarios/rhoar-spring-boot/creating-applications-for-cloud/99-outro.md

-In this scenario you learned about the basics of Spring Boot.
+In this scenario you learned about the basics of Spring Boot and how to deploy our Spring Boot applications on to the OpenShift Platform.
 We will add additional scenarios that explain more how to build Spring Boot applications on OpenShift shortly, so check back to [learn.openshift.com](http://learn.openshift.com)

 Spring Boot is a powerful and easy to use framework for developing everything from monolithic applications to microservices, but Spring Boot becomes every better when we package it in a container and use an orchestrated platform like OpenShift.
 When using OpenShift we can, in a very consistent and fast way, deploy our Spring application to multiple environments without worry of envrionment differences.
 OpenShift also enables things like Deployment Pipelines and Blue/Green deployments but that was not covered in this scenario.